werf/werf/docs/_includes/reference/cli/werf_converge.md

             Custom configuration templates directory (default $WERF_CONFIG_TEMPLATES_DIR or .werf
             in working directory)
       --deploy-report-path=''
-            Change deploy report save path (by default $WERF_DEPLOY_REPORT_PATH or
+            Change deploy report path and format (by default $WERF_DEPLOY_REPORT_PATH or
             ".werf-deploy-report.json" if not set).
-Extension must be either .json or unspecified --dev=false
+Extension must be .json for JSON format.
+If
+            extension not specified, then .json is used --dev=false
             Enable development mode (default $WERF_DEV).
             The mode allows working with project files without doing redundant commits during